Sherry Dell, PhD, Rev: Author, Interfaith Minister, Health Educator, Holistic Nutritionist

 She holds both a Certification in Nutrition and a second doctorate in Holistic Health Science and Nutrition.

 Click here to read a brief Dissertation Abstract.

 In addition to formal, traditional education, Sherry has studied continuously in the field of natural healing since she began in 1988.
 She has trained and been certified in iridology, aromatherapy, several forms of herbalism, and free radical therapy (the holistic interpretation of biochemical markers for the purpose of balancing body pH) to name a few.
 She has studied extensively in both medical intuition and dream healing in the Asklepian model.
 She has published significantly in the field of holistic health and nutrition.

 Click here to see a list of Sherry’s Publications.

-Her primary interest areas of research and study have been in the many forms of medicine provided by the plant kingdom (western, eastern, and native American herbalism, homeopathy, plant essences, aromatherapy), as well as the development and integration of wellness-based optimal ranges for traditional scientific testing (blood, hormone, digestion, hair, etc.) into a holistic wellness practice.
-She is also devoted to the teaching of the family farm tradition of self reliance in health care.
+Her primary interest areas of research and study have been in the many forms of medicine provided by the plant kingdom (western, eastern, and native American herbalism, homeopathy, plant essences, aromatherapy) and she is devoted to the teaching of the family farm tradition of self reliance in health care.

 In the practice of holistic health, Sherry has learned that non-physical matters impact health even more than physical matters.
-Unconscious experiences in the emotional, spiritual, or relational realms, as well as the over-emphasis on the intellectual or ego aspects of personality, for example, can co-create negative effect on wellbeing.
+Unconscious experiences in the emotional, spiritual, or relational realms, as well as the over-emphasis on the intellectual or ego aspects of personality can co-create negative effects on wellbeing.
 To this end, her studies have also included many kinds of religious, spiritual, and counseling practices.